-- Collateral ligaments – two strap-like ligaments.
+- Collateral ligaments– two strap-like ligaments.
 They act to stabilise the hinge motion of the knee, preventing excessive medial or lateral movement

 - Tibial (medial) collateral ligament – A wide and flat ligament, found on the medial side of the joint.
 Proximally, it attaches to the medial epicondyle of the femur, distally it attaches to the medial condyle of the tibia.

 - Fibular (lateral) collateral ligament – Thinner and rounder than the tibial collateral, this attaches proximally to the lateral epicondyle of the femur, distally it attaches to a depression on the lateral surface of the fibular head.

-- Anterior cruciate ligament – attaches at the anterior intercondylar region of the tibia where it blends with the medial meniscus.
-It ascends posteriorly to attach to the femur, in the intercondylar fossa.
+- Anterior cruciate ligament– it attaches at the anterior intercondylar region of the tibia where it blends with the medial meniscus.
+It ascends posteriorly to attach to the femur in the intercondylar fossa.
 It prevents anterior dislocation of the tibia onto the femur.